TriLuong/TM1637-Function-for-STM32F407/README.md

 I build library for TM1637 and use it to code for ARM

-I referenced "TM1637_function.c" my teacher coded for PIC 16f877a by using CCS sofware.
+I referenced datasheet and TM1637 function my teacher coded for PIC 16f877a by using CCS sofware.